 Let’s analyze the communication going out in a project altogether.
 To start with, the project manager receives the project vision from the sponsor or the client.
 Then, they have to transmit it to the project team in a clear manner so they can act upon it accordingly.
 The team, in return, updates them on the project progress and points out potential bottlenecks to make sure that the project will be delivered on time and on budget.
 In parallel, the project manager also consults the stakeholders to see if they have any suggestions or concerns regards the project execution.

 Bear in mind that all these people come from various backgrounds and have different perspectives and interests that might spark potential conflicts.
-Also, some might feel overwhelmed by the amount of tasks, best to use simple programs like this task management tools to split a task into subtasks.
+Also, some might feel overwhelmed by the number of tasks, best to use simple programs like this task management tools to split a task into subtasks.
 This makes active listening essential to managing a successful project.

 But what exactly is active listening?

 It refers to the listener’s efforts to clearly understand the other speaker.

 As opposed to normal hearing, where you listen just to reply and not to understand, active listening requires being present in the moment and genuinely interested in what the other person is saying.